 There’s something incredibly special about the city of San Francisco, California.
 It stays with you long after you leave.
 You find yourself wanting to go back.
 The city even inspired a song called “I Left My Heart in San Francisco“, written with nostalgic love by a gay couple George Cory and Douglass Cross in 1954, who had relocated to New York.
 The song was finally made popular in 1961 when Tony Bennet first sang it to a crowd at the Fairmont Hotel.

 Of all the sites in Cuba’s Old Havana, Plaza de San Francisco possesses this same appeal.
 I liked it so much that I visited twice.
 I still think about now.
 I guess you could say “I Left My Heart in Plaza De San Francisco“.

 Plaza De San Francisco was built in 1628.
 Over the years the plaza has been used to supply water to trading ships, warehouse commercial goods, and house a marketplace.
 Today, it is a popular tourist attraction.
 Thanks to Old Havana’s UNESCO World Heritage Site designation, Plaza De San Francisco has benefited immensely from restoration efforts.

 A great place to grab lunch or dinner is Cafe Del Oriente.
 It’s been said in online restaurant reviews, that their food would satisfy even the most refined of palettes, but unfortunately the food is average at best.
 The draw is the atmosphere and feeling like you have been taken back in time to the hedonistic glamour of pre-revolutionary Cuba.
-Blending art nouveau with neo-classic styles, containing a bar made of tropical wood, waiters dressed in tuxedos and a candlelit atmosphere, it’s a rather iconic setting to sample one of their fine wines or tasty Cuban coffees.
+Blending art nouveau with neo-classic styles, containing a bar made of tropical wood, waiters dressed in tuxedos and a candlelit atmosphere, it’s a rather iconic setting to sample a Cuba Libre or tasty Cuban coffees.